rijuvenator/settings/README.md

 `colors.sh` prints a helpful ANSI SGR color code matrix
   * On OS X, run `macColors.sh` first to produce a Mac-compatible `colors.sh`

+`pie.py` wraps `du` with a visual bar chart breakdown of the files in the current folder
+  * takes one argument, the max number of boxes (e.g. 10, 50, 100)